I DO THIS EVERY MORNING…

 - Bar hangs are great for working forearm and grip strength.

-- If your grip strength feels weak during these bar hangs, it is likely a signal that your system is fatigued and you could benefit from additional recovery.
+- If your grip strength feels weak during these bar hangs, it is likely a signal that your system is fatigued and you could benefit from additional recovery and sleep.